dubdia/mavs-rc/README.md

 ## ❤️ Credits

-Mav's RC was built using a variety of powerful open-source tools and libraries.
+Mav's RC was built using a variety of cool open-source tools and libraries.
 Many thanks to the following projects and their contributors:

 - [Electron](https://www.electronjs.org/): For enabling cross-platform desktop app capabilities.
 - [Forge](https://www.electronforge.io/): Simplified the build process significantly.